adaptive-intelligent-robotics/pga-map-elites/README.md

-# Benefits of policy-gradient in PGA-MAP-Elites
+# Empirical analysis of PGA-MAP-Elites for Neuroevolution in Stochastic Domains

-This repository contains the code associated with [Benefits of policy-gradient in PGA-MAP-Elites](https://www.imperial.ac.uk/adaptive-intelligent-robotics).
+This repository contains the code associated with [Empirical analysis of PGA-MAP-Elites for Neuroevolution in Stochastic Domains](https://www.imperial.ac.uk/adaptive-intelligent-robotics).

 This code proposes an implementation of several algorithms:
 + MAP-Elites algorithm from [Illuminating search spaces by mapping elites](https://arxiv.org/pdf/1504.04909.pdf).